konsumer/arduinoscope/README.md

 ## Modification

 This is by no means the most efficient or best osciloscope you can build.
 It's meant to be simple & easy to modify, so you can do whatever you want with it.
-Checkout [this wiki article](https://github.com/konsumer/arduinoscope/wiki/Modification) to see how to easily read a differnt voltage range, for example.
+Checkout [this wiki article](https://github.com/konsumer/arduinoscope/wiki/Modification) to see how to easily read a different voltage range, for example.